* Boehner says “maybe” to subsidies on the table

 Rising fuel prices are a persistent concern for the White House, which is worried about their impact on the economy as Obama mounts his run for re-election.

-A New York Times-CBS News poll found that 70 percent of Americans believe the country is on the wrong track and analysts believe gas prices are a main reason.
+A New York Times-CBS News poll found that 70 percent of Americans believe the country is on the wrong track and analysts believe gas prices are a main reason for this.

-The Obama administration tried unsuccessfully during the last Congress to slash tax breaks and subsidies for fossil fuels.
+The Obama administration tried unsuccessfully during the last Congress to cut tax breaks and subsidies for fossil fuels.

 Unrest in the Middle East has pushed crude oil prices above $110 a barrel.
 U.S. retail gasoline prices hit $3.88 a gallon over the last week, the highest level since the summer of 2008 when prices reached a record $4.11 a gallon, the Energy Department said on Monday.

 Asked who the American people should blame for high gas prices, Boehner pointed the finger at Obama and said the president won’t win re-election of gas prices are “$5 or $6” a gallon.
-(Reporting by JoAnne Allen and Ayesha Rascoe; Editing by Philip Barbara)
+(Reporting by JoAnne Allen and Ayesha Rascoe; Editing by Eric Walsh)